 - All accommodations provide a pass for free transportation

-- Difficult to find parking space for cars in peak season
+- Difficult to find parking spaces for cars in peak season

 Best places to stay in Val Gardena